-As Minister for Regional Development I aim to help build the strong and sustainable regional communities our children and grandchildren either want to either stay in or come back to.
+As Minister for Regional Development, I aim to help build the strong and sustainable regional communities our children and grandchildren either want to either stay in or come back to.

 Strong regions make a strong nation.
-Regional Australia is the heart of our nation and helps drive our economy.
+Regional Australia is the heart of our nation and helps drive our economy, as well as producing the food we eat and the energy we consume.
 This is why we are supporting a new competitive grants program - the Building Better Regions Fund.

-This Fund will see regional communities partner with governments and stakeholders to take full advantage of a range of economic and regional development opportunities that can make a real difference.
+This Fund will see regional communities partner with governments and stakeholders to take full advantage of a range of economic and regional development opportunities to help build those strong, sustainable communities.

-Importantly, the funding will be directed to projects outside of major capital cities.
+Importantly, the funding will be directed only to projects outside of major capital cities.

-Projects of similar size will compete against each other, so small community projects will not compete against major infrastructure proposals, for example.
+Projects of similar size will compete against each other, so small community activities will not compete against major event proposals, for example.